Fractionally Subadditive Maximization under an Incremental Knapsack Constraint: Introduction

-Another closely related setting is the robust maximization of a linear function under a knapsack constraint.
+Another closely related setting is the robust maximization of a modular function under a knapsack constraint.
 Here, the capacity of the knapsack is revealed in an online fashion while packing, and we ask for a packing order that guarantees a good solution for every capacity.
-Megow and Mestre~\cite{MegowM13} considered this setting under the assumption that we have to stop packing once an item exceeds the knapsack capacity and showed that no bounded competitive ratio is possible.
+Megow and Mestre~\cite{MegowM13} considered this setting under the assumption that we have to stop packing once an item exceeds the knapsack capacity and presented a polynomial time algorithm that has an instance-sensitive near-optimal competitive ratio.
 Navarra and Pinotti~\cite{NavarraP17} added the mild assumption that all items fit in the knapsack and devised competitive solutions for this model.
 Disser et al.~\cite{DisserKMS17} allowed to discard items that do not fit and showed tight competitive ratios for this case.
-Kawase et al.~\cite{KawaseSF19} studied a generalization of this model in which the objective is submodular and devised a randomised competitive algorithm for this case.
-Since these models allow to discard items, these competitive rations do not translate to our model.
+Kawase et al.~\cite{KawaseSF19} studied a generalization of this model in which the objective is submodular and devised a randomized competitive algorithm for this case.
+Klimm and Knaack~\cite{KlimmK22} gave a deterministic competitive algorithm with improved competitive ratio for this case.
+Since the models in \cite{DisserKMS17,KawaseSF19,KlimmK22} allow to discard items, these competitive ratios do not translate to our model.
 Kobayashi and Takazawa~\cite{KobayashiT17} studied randomized strategies for cardinality robustness in the knapsack problem.
 Other online versions of the knapsack problem assume that items are revealed over time, e.g., see Matchetti-Spaccamela and Vercellis~\cite{Marchetti-SpaccamelaV95}.
 Thielen et al.~\cite{ThielenTW16} combined both settings and assumed that items appear over time while the capacity grows.
+An overview over a selection of the aforementioned results can be found in \Cref{fig:CR_in_literature}.